LucreMo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T5.
 Display the first 10 lines of /etc/passwd
 T6.
 Write a script that displays the third line of the file iacta T7.
-A shell script that creates a file named exactly Best School, containing the text Best School ending by a new line
+A shell script that creates a file named exactly Best School, containing the text Best School ending by a new line T8.
+A script that writes into the file ls_cwd_content the result of the command ls -la